 William Titchenal purchased the first lot of the new town of Santa Anna California for 15 dollars in 1869.

 C.E.
-Titchenal was a Santa Fe Station Master for 30 years in the early twenty century.
+Titchenal was a Santa Fe Station Agent for 30 years in the early twenty century.
 Read his story in "Along the Santa Fe".